isaacnmm/pestpolicy-hugo2XX/content/posts/best-bed-bug-heaters/index.md

 - **Pros**: Compact, portable, effective.
 - **Cons**: Smaller treatment area, longer heating time for larger items.
 ## Conclusion
-When selecting the best bed bug heater, it's important to consider factors like efficiency, ease of use, portability, safety features, and capacity.�The products listed above offer a range of options to meet different needs and preferences.
+When selecting the best bed bug heater, it's important to consider factors like efficiency, ease of use, portability, safety features, and capacity.The products listed above offer a range of options to meet different needs and preferences.

 By carefully evaluating these factors, you can choose a heater that will effectively eliminate bed bugs